JeffSherer/llm-email-classifier-test/README.md

 - **Model Selection:** Used `gpt-3.5-turbo-0125` with `temperature=0` for classification (for determinism) and `0.5` for response generation (for natural tone)
 - **Fallback Logic:** Implemented confidence-based fallback to "other" category when confidence was low or outputs were malformed
 - **Structured Prompting:** Both classification and generation prompts use explicit formatting to reduce variation and simplify parsing
-- **Retry Mechanism:** Wrapped OpenAI API calls with a retry loop to handle rate limits and transient errors
+- **Retry Mechanism:** Wrapped OpenAI API calls with a retry loop to handle rate limits and errors
 - **Inline Logging:** Used Python logging to trace actions without interfering with normal execution

 ---

 ### Challenges Encountered

-- **LLM Output Instability:** Early prompts yielded inconsistent and difficult-to-parse responses
-- **Confidence Handling:** Needed to implement logic for low-confidence cases without adding unnecessary complexity
+- **Confidence Handling:** Had to implement logic for low-confidence cases without adding unnecessary complexity
-- **Prompt Token Budget:** Few-shot examples were tested but excluded due to prompt length concerns and sufficient performance without them
+- **Prompt Token Budget:** Few-shot examples were tested but excluded due to prompt length concerns (context window) and sufficient performance without them
-- **Single-Script Structure:** The provided boilerplate code was flat; refactoring into modules would have improved readability and testing

 ---